 The Adult Literacy program provides 1-on-1 volunteer tutors for English speakers whose reading, writing, spelling, or math skills are below a basic skills level.
 This program serves approximately 50 students per year.
 Students come to Literacy Together because they want to improve job prospects, help their children in school, enroll in a High School Equivalency Program, and better navigate the world around them.
 Adult Literacy students often have learning disabilities or differences such as dyslexia.
 Tutors are trained to help students navigate these learning challenges, and we also recognize the unique strategies that students have used to learn and adapt.

-Although we serve a wide variety of literacy needs, there are two main tracks in the Adult Literacy program: Basic Skills tutoring and GED preparation (also called High School Equivalency / HSE preparation).
+Although we serve a wide variety of literacy needs, there are two main tracks in the Adult Literacy program: Basic Skills tutoring and High School Equivalency (HSE) preparation.

-In the Basic Skills track, the program director initially assesses students to determine their reading level, learning barriers, and personal goals.
-When tutoring begins, students work on the specific reading, writing, and spelling issues that challenge them the most.
-Tutors complete a training in phonics-based and multisensory literacy instruction.
-They learn to create individualized Basic Skills lessons using the Orton-Gillingham methodology and use the Wilson Reading System curriculum.
-Tutors commit to working with their student for a minimum of 1 year.
+In the Basic Skills track, the student’s goal is to improve their reading, writing, and spelling.
+That is most often connected to their personal goals.
+Students complete multiple assessments to determine their literacy level and their specific learning challenges, then they are placed in either the Beginning or Intermediate tutoring track.
+Tutors who would like to support students with Beginning Basic Skills will complete a training in phonics-based and multisensory literacy instruction.
+They will learn to create individualized lessons using Orton-Gillingham methodology and the Wilson Reading System curriculum.
+Tutors who would like to support students with Intermediate Basic Skills will complete a training in phonics-based instruction using the Megawords series.
+All Basic Skills tutors commit to working with their student 1-on-1 for a minimum of 1 year.
 Students set their own tutoring schedule and meet 2-3 hours a week with their tutor.
-Every Adult Literacy lesson is tailored to the skills, needs, preferences, and goals of the student.
+Every Basic Skills lesson is tailored to the skills, needs, preferences, and goals of the student.

-While the aim of our work is to meet the educational needs of our Adult Literacy students, we understand that they are also often dealing with logistical and personal obstacles.
-Their barriers may include lack of transportation and childcare, poverty and unstable housing, a history of addiction, post-incarceration, inadequate medical care, and frequent mental health issues.
-In the face of these barriers, our students appreciate the structure and regularity of tutoring; at the same time, tutoring requires flexibility, creativity, and the ability to adapt.
+While the aim of our work is to meet the educational needs of our Adult Literacy students, we understand they are often dealing with serious and ongoing obstacles.
+That may include a lack of transportation and childcare, inadequate medical care, struggles with mental health, generational trauma, unstable housing or homelessness, a history of addiction, returning to the community after incarceration, or living below the federal poverty level.
+The program director works to connect students to the resources they need.
+In the face of these barriers, our students appreciate the structure and regularity of tutoring; at the same time, tutors have to be flexible, creative, and able to adapt.
+We are all working and learning together.

 Daniel describes his own GED journey with his tutor, Ed.